3 Types of Disc Brake Mounts for a Bike

 Unlike the traditional rim brakes, direct mount disc brakes mount to the bike’s frame or fork between two mounting points instead of one.
 This makes them stiff and less prone to flex.

-Concluding Bicycle Disc Brake Mount Types
+Concluding Disc Brake Mount Types

 This was all for the different types of disc brake mounts.
 It is up to you now to go for whichever disc brake mount you prefer.
 But, know that a flat mount is more popular because it allows you to install post-mount calipers on it with the help of suitable adapters.
 Likewise. it is not possible the other way around due to the lack of adapters.
 This can help save you some bucks.